acceleratedscience/openad-website/README.md

 > [!NOTE]
 > **No need to clone this repo**
-> You can add or edit posts directly on GitHub and they will be published immediately.
+> You can add or edit blog posts directly on GitHub and they will be published immediately.

 ```shell
 # Create & activate a virtual environment